-Northwestern University offers an MA/MFA in Creative Writing program that maximizes flexibility.
+Northwestern University offers a part-timre MA/MFA in Creative Writing program that combines traditional on-campus learning with online courses.
 The MFA is an 18-course curriculum that splits the requirements into seven workshops, six electives and two thesis projects.
 You also have the chance to take a seminar in teaching creative writing.
 Here’s a look at a few courses:

 - 20th Century Experimental Fiction

 - Poetry for Prose Writers